stallev/langs/texts/eng/b1b2/lessons_list/11-clothing-fashion.md

 ## Основной текст / Main Text

-Jessica has always been passionate about fashion and loves expressing herself through her clothes.
-She has a huge wardrobe filled with different styles of shirts, pants, and dresses for every occasion.
-Her favorite color is blue, so she has several blue jackets and coats that she wears during the colder months.
-She's also really into vintage fashion and loves finding unique pieces at thrift stores.
+Jessica has always been passionate about fashion and loves expressing herself through her *clothes*.
+She has a huge wardrobe filled with different styles of *shirts*, *pants*, and *dresses* for every occasion.
+Her favorite *color* is *blue*, so she has several *blue* *jackets* and *coats* that she *wears* during the colder months.
+She's also really into vintage fashion and loves finding unique pieces at thrift *stores*.

 Yesterday, Jessica went shopping for a new outfit for her friend's wedding.
-She tried on several dresses but couldn't find the right size in the style she wanted.
-The salesperson was really helpful and suggested a beautiful red dress that looked amazing on her.
-Jessica also bought a new pair of shoes to match the dress, and she's planning to wear a small hat to complete the look.
+She tried on several *dresses* *but* couldn't find the right *size* in the style she wanted.
+The salesperson was really helpful and suggested a *beautiful* *red* *dress* that looked amazing on her.
+Jessica also bought a new pair of *shoes* to match the *dress*, and she's planning to *wear* a small *hat* to complete the look.

-Jessica believes that the clothes you wear can really affect how you feel about yourself.
-She always makes sure to dress appropriately for different situations - business clothes for work meetings, casual pants and shirts for weekend outings, and elegant dresses for special events.
-She's learned that investing in good quality clothes that fit well is much better than buying cheap items that don't last.
+Jessica believes that the *clothes* you *wear* can really affect *how* you feel about yourself.
+She always makes sure to dress appropriately for different situations - business *clothes* for work meetings, casual *pants* and *shirts* for weekend outings, and elegant *dresses* for special events.
+She's learned that investing in good quality *clothes* that fit well is much better than buying cheap items that don't last.

-Jessica's friends often ask her for fashion advice because she has such a great sense of style.
-She loves helping them choose outfits that make them feel confident and beautiful.
-She's always up-to-date with the latest fashion trends, but she also knows how to create timeless looks that will never go out of style.
+Jessica's friends often ask her for fashion advice *because* she has such a great sense of style.
+She loves helping them choose outfits that make them feel confident and *beautiful*.
+She's always up-to-date with the latest fashion trends, *but* she also knows *how* to create timeless looks that will never go out of style.
+She also pays attention to *color* combinations and *size* fitting to ensure the perfect look.

 ## Дополнительные примеры / Additional Examples